 The 2023 Board Preparation Course is designed to demonstrate the process of becoming a Diplomate of the American Board of Prosthodontics.
 The course is recommended for prosthodontic residents as well as experienced prosthodontists who are interested in becoming board-certified.

 This virtual two-part course will take place on Saturday, Sept.
-18 and Saturday, Sept.
-25. Attendees should plan to attend both days.
-If you are unable to attend both days, the entire course will be available on-demand through April 30, 2022.
-Access to the ACP Board Study Guide app for iOS and Android is included with registration.
+9 and Saturday, Sept.
+16. Attendees should plan to attend both days.
+If you are unable to attend both days, the entire course will be available on-demand.
+Access to the ACP Board Study Material is included with registration.

 This course will:

 - Demonstrate how the prosthodontic board exam is conducted.

 - Review current information about the examination process through the eyes of recent examinees and previous Board members.

 - Illustrate the process of becoming board-certified.

 Program Chair: Avinash S. Bidra, BDS, MS, FACP